It Is Hard To Walk Away From Toxic Relationships

-Why do we hold on to a relationship that we know is not healthy for us?
+Why do we hold on to a toxic relationship?
 There is no solid one-answer-fits-all response.
 What is clear is that humans are creatures of habit; finding comfort within discomfort.
 Unfortunately, people who come from a dysfunctional family dynamic are also likely to repeat family dysfunction in their own respective families and romantic relationships.
 So how can you walk away from someone you love so passionately, whom you’ve invested so much time and effort into, and someone whom you’ve shared so many experiences with?
 Walking away is not easy but if you want to break those unhealthy relationship patterns from your past, some tough decisions may be in order.
 Here are some tips to help you walk away with the grace of a woman and not the grief of a child:

 Walking away from someone you still love is hard, sad, difficult, and at times could feel like a tragedy but it’s not impossible.
 I promise you, you will survive.
 Love YOURSELF more.
 You owe that to yourself.
 Make the decision to NOT allow your children or future children to grow up in a dysfunctional home.
 You owe that to them.
 Give yourself the right to be happy, with balance, fulfillment, and pleasure of living life on your own terms.

 If you need additional support and guidance to help you walk away then call Life Counseling Solutions today at 407-622-1770.
 We are here to help you truly live a life you are meant to have.
 Start your healing journey by calling or making an appointment here.